UMCarpentries/intro-curriculum-r/paper/paper.md

 We also used the "sticky note" system where learners can indicate their progress on exercises and requests for help by using different colored sticky notes.
 As the workshop was virtual, we used Zoom reaction icons as sticky notes.
-We had thirty-nine learners of various skill levels from countries worldwide, all of whom provided very positive reviews of the workshop.
+We had thirty-nine learners of various skill levels from several different countries, all of whom provided very positive reviews of the workshop.

 <!-- TODO: follow-up with SWC on whether we can use our surveys -->

 ### Virtual Workshop Reflection

-We credit the success of our first virtual workshop in large part due to the curriculum structure and content, as well as the awesome instructors.
+We credit the success of our first virtual workshop in large part due to the curriculum structure and content, as well as the instructors.
 However, we also believe that the following helped make the workshop as smooth as possible: